-Lack of fundamental medical care makes for the world's tenth highest infant mortality rate.
+Lack of fundamental medical care makes for the world's highest infant mortality rate.

-One in five children suffer from chronic malnutrition.
+One in four children suffer from chronic malnutrition.

 The Khaled Hosseini Foundation is a 501(c)3 nonprofit that was started by Khaled Hosseini, the award-winning author of The Kite Runner in 2008.